 In common law jurisdictions, Plaintiffs must usually present to the court as evidence of service a more formal document than a simple delivery slip issued by a courier or the German postal service.
 For a US or British lawyer who needs to serve an official legal document in Germany, working with a German bailiff may, however, be a frustrating experience because German bailiffs are notoriously slow, hard to reach and do not always speak English.
 Furthermore, they will not be willing to issue an individual proof of service notice, much less in English.
 Instead, they will use their rather cryptic German service protocol form (Zustellungsprotokoll).
 This form will in many case not satisfy the US or British courts because it does not contain the necessary information what exactly the German bailiff has done in order to attempt personal service to the German defendant.

 Thus, the options are to try to instruct the local German bailiff, hope that he/she does speak English and is willing to issue an actual letter to you as proof of personal service.
-The costs are usually around EUR 300 net, i.e. plus VAT plus disbursements like translations etc.
+The costs are usually around EUR 400 to 800 net, i.e. plus VAT plus disbursements for copies, translations etc.

 If instructing a German bailiff does not work, the alternative approach is to contact an English speaking German lawyer in the area where the defendant lives and explain to said lawyer what you need in order to satisfy the US, Canadian or British requirements for serving official documents.
 If you are lucky, the German law firm will agree to send a reliable paralegal or intern to the address where the defendant lives to effect a personal service by handover of the documents.